 I will look after you, and I will look after anybody you say needs to be looked after, anyway you say.
 I am here.
 I brought my whole self to you.
 I am your mother.

 Stories of motherhood are long, long tales of becoming, not being.
-Read Mom & Me alongside Joan Didion’s breathless story of the life-altering loss of a daughter, or Max Porter’s Grief Is a Thing with Feathers about the vacancy left by a mother.
-Angelou’s first autobiography tells more of her grandmother, a woman who never kissed her but left Angelou in no doubt of her admiration and love.
+Read Mom & Me & Mom alongside Joan Didion’s breathless story of the life-altering loss of a daughter, or Max Porter’s Grief Is a Thing with Feathers about the ‘hung-empty’ space left by a mother’s death.